SonnyPegueroCC/virtual-private-network/README.md

 </p>
 <p>

-CONNECTING TO VPN (Free Version)

-Using the local computer go to protonvpn.com and create a free account (if you use the VM then French will display on your browser, so use a local computer desktop).
-Once you are logged into your account, copy the URL from the Proton VPN website and then paste the URL to the VM web browser.
+Set Up a VPN on the VM

+On the local computer, create a free account on protonvpn.com.
+Copy the Proton VPN URL and paste it into the VM's browser.

 </p>